all images from Marlene A Eilers Koenig's collection |

 The Duchess of Arenberg died in 1953.
 Her aunt, Princess Marie Louise, attended Valerie Marie's funeral at Enghien, Belgium.
 Born illegitimate, her mother's name unknown, Valerie Marie died a duchess with the style of Serene Highness."

 Princesses Helena Victoria and Marie Louise's notarized statement was written on July 26, 1938.
-Valerie Marie had divorced her first husband, Ernst Johan Wagner in 1938.
-They had married in civil and Roman Catholic ceremonies, the divorced applied to the civil marriage.
+Valerie Marie divorced her first husband, Ernst Johan Wagner in 1938.
+They had married in civil and Roman Catholic ceremonies, and the divorce applied to the civil marriage.
 The Roman Catholic wedding was annulled.
-Valerie Marie was engaged to Duke Engelberg-Charles of Arenberg, but the German authorities were not going to allow the marriage to take place as Valerie Marie had been raised by a Jewish family named Schwalb.
-She was not Jewish but Roman Catholic.
-Valerie Marie had to prove to the German authorities that she was not Jewish.
+Valerie Marie was engaged to Duke Engelberg-Charles of Arenberg German German authorities were not going to allow the marriage to take place as Valerie Marie had been raised by a Jewish family named Schwalb.
+Valerie Marie was Roman Catholic and she had to prove to the German authorities that she was not Jewish.

 When she married Ernst Johann Wagner, MD in 1925, she used the name, Valerie Marie Schwalb.
 When the marriage was annulled in October 1940, she used the name Schleswig-Holstein, although she was using Schwalb when she was granted a civil divorce in 1938.